Chiska-M/chiska-seven-part-pact/Records/ARKHE I.md

-p_And there were Seven to the Pact, and the number of the Pact was Seven._
+_And there were Seven to the Pact, and the number of the Pact was Seven._

 -----
 ## _Primo Mense_